-The file system as an interface has been a very powerful idea, most recently applied to network resources in the form of the World Wide Web.
+The file system abstraction has been a powerful idea, most recently applied to network resources in the form of the World Wide Web.
 Even so, there are other models for operating system interfaces.
-Multics, a predecessor of Unix, blurred the distinction between data in memory and data on disk, producing a very different flavor of interface.
+Multics, a predecessor of Unix, abstracted file storage in a way that made it look like memory, producing a very different flavor of interface.
 The complexity of the Multics design had a direct influence on the designers of Unix, who tried to build something simpler.